 Here, we can notice that the debt of ITC is very small compared to its total assets.
 Therefore, ITC can be considered as a virtually debt-free company.

-Overall, studying the company minutely, it can be concluded that ITC is fundamentally very strong and one of the best Stocks for Long term Investment in India.
-You should keep ITC in your portfolio for at least next 3-4 years to get a good consistent return.
+Overall, studying the company minutely, it can be concluded that ITC is fundamentally very strong and one of the best Stocks for Long-term Investment in India.
+You should keep ITC in your portfolio for at least the next 3-4 years to get a good consistent return.

 The total revenue collected by HDFC bank in 2016 was around Rs 74,373 crores.
 The net profit in the same financial year was Rs 12,817 crores.